 Most biceps tendon occur at the shoulder and involve the long head of the muscle, which crosses across the front of the shoulder.
 Even with a complete tear of the long head of the biceps, the muscle retains most of its strength because it is still attached to the shoulder blade via the short head of the muscle, which almost never tears.
 For this reason, treatment might not involve surgical repair.

-Nonsurgical treatment, also known as conservative therapy, typically involves:
+Nonsurgical treatment for a bicep tear, also known as conservative therapy, typically involves:

 - Icing with cold packs at 20-minute intervals

-- Nonsteroidal anti-inflammatory medication, such as ibuprofen (Advil, Motrin) or naproxen (Aleve)
+- Taking nonsteroidal anti-inflammatory medication, such as ibuprofen (Advil, Motrin) or naproxen (Aleve)

 - Resting the injured arm